sheetalrastogi/Selnium_notes/gitBash/GitBash_commands.md

+## Git Tags

+Git Tags are named references that point to a specific commit in a Git repository.
+They are commonly used to mark important milestones such as releases, versions, hotfixes, or production deployments.

+Unlike branches, tags are typically static and do not move automatically when new commits are added.

 | Category | Action | Command |
 |----------|----------|----------|
 | Create & View Tags | View commit history (short format) | `git log --oneline` |